• Skip to primary navigation

 How to Build:

-Building a Simple Booster Circuit for Cable Radio includes the below mentioned steps:
+Building a Booster Circuit for Cable Radio includes the below mentioned steps:

-• Solder L1 to the circuit as shown by the circuit diagram.
+• Now solder L1 to PCB as shown in diagram.

 Adjust the Circuit:

-• If there is an oscilloscope or multimeter one can use it.
+• If we have oscilloscope or multimeter use that to adjust.

 Close the PCB: